GitGuardian/ggtools/new-arch-migration/README.md

 Review and discuss both migration methods and reach out to our [support team](mailto:support@gitguardian.com?subject=Migration+New+Architecture) for tailored guidance and support throughout the transition process.

+## Application Topology Changes

+We have updated the names of specific containers in the GitGuardian Kubernetes deployment.
+This change could impact you if your custom monitoring solutions are closely linked to the specific names of these containers.
+We highly recommend reviewing the [side-by-side application topology page](./TOPOLOGY.md) to understand the differences between the 2 architectures.
+This will help you anticipate and adjust your monitoring setups accordingly.

 ## Requirements

 GitGuardian provides a set of scripts that require specific tools to be installed on your host to facilitate application migration: